Trewaters/soar/README.md

 - Timeline: I started this in July 2023.
 I hope to have a MVP by the end of the year.
 I am working on this in my spare time, so it may take longer.
 I am also learning NextJS as I go, so that will slow me down as well.

-## Branches

-* `aum` - working branch
-* `version_stable` - stable version this is the stable build of the most current version I am working on.
-* `version_010` - release version 0.1.0.
-The "version" branches are locked after release.

-I follow Semantic Versioning for releases.
-[Read more here](https://semver.org/) ...**[TLDR](https://semver.org/#spec-item-2)**: *"A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
-X is the major version, Y is the minor version, and Z is the patch version.
-Each element MUST increase numerically.
-For instance: 1.9.0 -> 1.10.0 -> 1.11.0.*

 ## Milestones

 * [ ] 1.0.0 - MVP ( 4 sections, each with material).